 The section on pre-removal detention in the Residence Act opens with a general clause on the principle of proportionality:

-Furthermore, the “geographical restriction” which normally applies to asylum seekers for a period of 3 months, can be re-imposed if “concrete measures to end the foreigner’s stay are imminent” (see Freedom of Movement).
+In terms of available alternatives, the “geographical restriction” which normally applies to asylum seekers for a period of 3 months, can be re-imposed if “concrete measures to end the foreigner’s stay are imminent” (see Freedom of Movement).
 The law also contains a general provision according to which “further conditions and sanctions” may be imposed on foreigners who are obliged to leave the country.
 In particular, these sanctions may consist of reporting duties, but also of an obligation to consult a counselling service for returnees.
 Passports of foreigners obliged to leave the country can be confiscated.
-The authorities may also ask foreigners who are obliged to leave the country to deposit a security to cover the costs of a possible deportation.
+The authorities may also ask foreigners who are obliged to leave the country to deposit a security to cover the costs of a possible removal.
 However, the law does not allow for security deposits which may be used as bail and confiscated in cases of “absconding”.

 Responsibility for carrying out removal procedures lies with local or regional authorities or, when the person reaches the airport, with the Federal Police.
 Therefore, no common approach to the use of alternatives to detention could be adequately ascertained.